westonbrown/samples-dev/02-samples/14-agentic-ai-at-the-edge/README.md

 ### Core Features
-- **Advanced AI reasoning** powered by Qwen3-1.7B with thinking/non-thinking mode capabilities
+- **Function-calling fine-tuned model** optimized for tool use with structured parameters
-- **Voice-enabled processing** with FFmpeg-Whisper integration for optimal transcription
+- **Voice-enabled processing** with container-based FFmpeg-Whisper transcription
 - **Cockpit controls** for climate, windows, seats, lights, and drive modes
 - **Dynamic model routing** between local Qwen3 and cloud models based on query complexity
-- **Multilingual support** for 100+ languages with superior instruction following
+- **RESTful API mode** for remote audio processing and integration
 - **Deployment-aware configuration** that automatically adapts to environment
 - **Zero code changes** required between development and production